FunnyCreeper20/TBOI/README.md

 TODO:
 * Auto saving (Partly done)
 * Dmage Calculator
-* Fix Synergy Preview Sometimes not Loading
+* Fix Synergy Preview Sometimes not Loading (specifically brimstone and dr. fetus)
 * Fix vanishing tooltip even after clicking (breaks item view)

 All credits go to Edmund McMillan for creating the original The Binding of Isaac: Wrath of the Lamb